How Churches Can Overcome Payroll and HR Technology Gaps

 Wages and deductions are accurately pulled from your payroll solution and reflected in the accounting system to provide better insight into your church’s financials.
 Leaders have better visibility into the allocation of budget funds because the data is accurate.
-This allows them to make informed decisions about the church’s future and invest dollars back into their ministry.
+This transparency allows them to make informed decisions about the church’s future and invest dollars back into their ministry.

 Looking for Church Payroll and HR Technology?

-Whether managing your church staff remotely or across multiple campuses, they need access to important documents like employee handbooks and benefits information.
+Whether managing your church staff remotely or across multiple campuses, they need access to essential documents like employee handbooks and benefits information.
 Online document management makes it easy for ministries to store congregational and employee-specific paperwork in a central location for better visibility.

 Another important aspect of document management is tracking employee and volunteer signatures.
 Payroll and HR technology provides the ability to electronically sign documents, like updated church policies or time cards, ensuring acknowledgment and compliance.